gezarit/bootstrap/src/datepicker/docs/readme.md

  * `datepicker-append-to-body`
   _(Default: false)_:
   Append the datepicker popup element to `body`, rather than inserting after `datepicker-popup`.
 For global configuration, use `datepickerPopupConfig.appendToBody`.

+ * `calculate-position`
+  _(Default: true)_:
+  Whether the popup's position is absolutely calculated every time it is shown.
+Otherwise, it is just toggle on the initial position.